 Testing How to Tackle Illegal Dumping in DublinBack to News, Blogs & Events

-The four Dublin Local Authorities, in partnership with Enterprise Ireland, are working with six companies to explore low cost, innovative, tech solutions to tackle illegal dumping and fly tipping.
+Dublin’s four local authorities, in partnership with Enterprise Ireland, are working with six cutting-edge companies to explore low-cost, high-tech solutions capable of tackling the problem of illegal dumping and fly-tipping.

-“The cost of illegal dumping across the Dublin region is in excess of €1.5million euro each year.”
+“The cost of illegal dumping across the Dublin region is more than €1.5million euro per annum.”

 The six companies are:

-Our project aims to determine if the establishment of a cloud based, networked CCTV Neighbourhood Watch Scheme can impact the level of illegal dumping in areas that participate in the scheme.
+Certification Europe aims to determine whether the establishment of a cloud-based, networked CCTV Neighbourhood Watch Scheme can impact the level of illegal dumping in areas that participate in the scheme.
 The network will utilise both public and private CCTV cameras.

-Skytango’s daily mapping flights identify and track new dumping sites while a network of sensors around problem areas launches tethered drones, providing Gardaí with live video links to aid prosecution.
-Top that with a media campaign letting the public know the days of illegal dumping are over!
+Skytango’s daily mapping flights identify and track new dumping sites, while a network of sensors around problem areas launches tethered drones, providing An Garda Siochana Gardaí with live video links to aid prosecution.
+This will be fully supported by an extensive media campaign designed to inform the public that the days of illegal dumping are over.!

 SparroWatch is developing monitoring and image analysis software to reduce fly-tipping and illegal dumping.
-Using camera systems integrated with these intelligent algorithms, we will deliver a smart, low cost monitoring system to easily capture, report and prevent illegal activity.
+Using camera systems integrated with these intelligent algorithms, Sparrowatch delivers a smart, low-cost monitoring system which easily captures, reports and prevents illegal dumping activity.

 For over 20 years TEC Security has provided turnkey monitoring solutions to Councils throughout Ireland, helping to combat the effects of illegal dumping.
 Already to date, their leading-edge technologies have secured over €75,000 for Councils from direct fines and prosecutions relating to illegal dumping activities.
 TEC has the expertise to adapt and create new technologies that are designed to outsmart the dumper.